AI Governance

 Why this matters more today

-AI systems learn from data, unlike traditional software, which follows fixed instructions.
+AI systems learn from data, unlike traditional software.
 This makes them flexible, but also harder to predict.
 Small issues in data can turn into larger problems once the system is in use.

 AI mistakes are public mistakes

 One important difference with AI is how visible failures can be.
 When traditional systems fail, the issue often stays internal.
-With AI, problems tend to become public very quickly.
+With AI, problems tend to become public very quickly, damaging trust in a way similar to a security incident going public.

 Governance is not only for big companies